roataway/api-documentation/README.md

 Overview
 ========

+*DOCUMENT STATUS*: this text is in an RFC phase (request for comments).
+Feel free to suggest changes, report inconsistencies or missing use cases.
+You can do so via the chat mechanism, or by opening an issue on Github.

 This guide explains how to use the API that exposes realtime location data for public transport.
 The highlights:

 - It follows the publish-subscribe pattern